 Exercise and Eat Healthy Foods

-Playing off of the previous idea, make sure you are not staying indoors every.single.day.all.day.long.
+Playing off of the previous idea, make sure you are not staying indoors every single day, all day long.

-Yes, it’s important to keep a physical distance from others at this time, but that doesn’t mean you have to stay inside 24/7.
 It’s so important to get some sunshine (remember your SPF!) and breathe in some outside air.

 Don’t forget to listen to your favorite song, snuggle with your pets, and tell your loved ones that you appreciate them.